Hwang In-shik: Hong Kong cinema

 Hong Kong filmmaker Huang Feng brought Sammo Hung, Jackie Chan, Tang Wei-cheng, Hu Yin-yin, Angela Mao, Chang Yi and Chin Hsiang-lin to Seoul for a location shoot in 1972.
 Huang was also looking for impressive new techniques to infuse into the Hong Kong action sequences, and so had his stars train at the Korea Hapkido Association for about four months under Hwang and association chief Ji Han-jae.

 Many of the impressive kicking techniques seen in Hong Kong cinema today are a result of the cross-cultural influence of this time.
 Hung had a particular affinity for the training, and some of his signature techniques such as the jumping double front kick come directly from the hapkido syllabus.

 Impressed by the hapkido practitioners, Huang invited both Hwang and Ji to Hong Kong to develop a film idea inspired by the director's experiences in Korea.
 Made in 1972, the movie was titled Hapkido and is known abroad under the English title Lady Kung-fu.
 It starred Angela Mao, Sammo Hung and Carter Wong (Huang Chia-da).

 In the film, Ji and Hwang basically play themselves, a hapkido master and his top student who teach the style to a group Chinese students.
 Subsequent films such as Fist of Unicorn (1973) also featured both Hwang and Ji playing different roles.

 Hwang went on to star in other films, the first stage of his career ending after the death of Bruce Lee, whom Hwang had been in talks with on a part in Game of Death the week Lee died.
 Hwang also appeared briefly in Lee's Way of the Dragon in 1972 as a Japanese karateka.
 After returning to Korea, Hwang over the next few years starred in a series of Korean martial arts movies including A Wandering Hero, Black Leopard and Black Spider.
 Hwang then immigrated to Canada and opened up a dojang in the city of Toronto, retiring from cinema.

 Later, Jackie Chan, a stuntman from Hwang's early films, rose to prominence in Hong Kong cinema and coaxed Hwang out of retirement to film The Young Master (1980), featuring in its original form a 15-minute fight scene between Chan and Hwang, and Dragon Lord (1982), in which Hwang plays a villain opposing Chan.

-Hwang's work in Hong Kong cinema ultimately helped promote hapkido in both China and Korea.
+Hwang's work in Hong Kong cinema ultimately helped promote hapkido in both China and South Korea.

 Life in Canada

 In 1976, Hwang immigrated to Canada and started a family.
-He opened a dojang in one location and then moved shortly thereafter to the Greek area of Toronto known as the Danforth, where he still continues to teach and train on a daily basis.
+He opened a studio in one location and then moved shortly thereafter to the Greek area of Toronto known as the Danforth, where he continues to teach and train on a daily basis.